 SUPPLEMENTS.
 Everything artificial is not bad.
 Asprey talks well about different vitamins and supplements, as it is may be difficult to get what we need through regular food intake.
 Among other things, almost everyone in the western world has a magnesium deficiency and / or vitamin D deficiency.

 SALT, SUGAR, SOY PROTEIN & MSG.
 Salt gives us more energy and reduces stress.
-However, there is difference between bad industrial salt and fine salt from the Himalayas (red / pink).
+However, there is difference between bad industrial salt and fine salt from the Himalayas.
 It is necessary to eliminate the sugar intake for health, weight and overall performance.
-Avoid also soy protein and MSG (a “cheat spice” from the Asian cuisine that gives taste and shelf life).
-In addition to Asian cuisine, MSG is mainly found in chips, salad dressings, soups and various sauces you buy ready-made in the grocery store.
+Avoid also soy protein and MSG (a “cheat spice” from the Asian cuisine).
+In addition, MSG is found in chips, salad dressings, soups and various sauces you buy ready-made in the grocery store.
 By avoiding semi-finished products, we avoid all of these.

 NOTHING WRONG WITH FATS PER SE.
 One should stick to coconut oil (MCT), butter or olive oil.
 Vegetable oils should be strongly avoided – the fat content is more weighted for omega 6 (“pro-inflammatory”) than omega 3 (in normal levels “anti-inflammatory”).
 The body needs omega-6 but the western diet is soaked in it.
 Ideally, omega-6 should be more than 4x omega-3 intake – the average person is around 20-50x.
 This imbalance is one of the most potent sources of inflammation.